Prince Fushimi Sadamochi: Fushimi-no-miya inheritance problem after his death

-In 1772, the Prince Sadamochi passed away, and the problem of succession resurfaced at Fushimi-no-miya.
+In 1772, the Prince Sadamochi died, and the problem of succession resurfaced at Fushimi-no-miya.

 As before, the Imperial court announced that they make the Emperor's son the heir as the adopted son of the late Prince Sadamochi.
 However, at that time, the Emperor Go-Momozono was only 14 years old and had no children.
 Furthermore, in 1770, the Prince Kinhito, who was the ninth head of Katsura-no-miya (another shinnōke), died without an heir.
 At that time, the Imperial court had already decided to make the Emperor's second son the heir of Katsura-no-miya.
 Therefore, the inheritance of Fushimi-no-miya had to wait until the birth of the third son of the Emperor Go-Momozono.
 Fushimi-no-miya officers vehemently opposed the Imperial court's decision.
 Then, they wanted to welcome the late Prince Kunitada's younger brother, the Prince Sonpo, who was a chief monk of Kajū-ji temple, as the heir of Fushimi-no-miya.
 Fortunately, Fushimi-no-miya had a close relationship with the Tokugawa family.
 Therefore, they made full use of their personal connections and urged the Shogunate to recommend the Prince Sonpo as the heir.
 The Shogunate broke the precedent, and insisted on the Imperial court that Prince Sonpo should be laicised and inherit of Fushimi-no-miya because nobody know when the third son of the Emperor would be born.
 In response, the Imperial court proposed that the members of Kan'in-no-miya, the closest shinnōke to the Emperor, be the heirs, but the Shogunate rejected this.
 Thus, on 13 November 1774, the Prince Sonpo ceased to be a Buddhist monk and became the 18th head of Fushimi-no-miya, changing his name to "Kuniyori".
 In this way, the direct succession of Fushimi-no-miya had been revived, and it continued until the 26th head, the Prince Hiroaki left the Imperial register on 14 October 1947.